 - a) Explain the role and duties of company promoters.
-[2] - b) Describe the procedure for registering companies: close companies; private companies; and public companies.^[2] - c) Describe the statutory books, records and returns that companies must keep or make.^[1] - d) Explain the content and effect of the company's constitution.
+[2] - b) Discuss the meaning of, and the rules relating to, pre-incorporation contracts.[2] - c) Describe the procedure for registering companies: close companies, private companies and public companies.
+[2] - d) Explain the effect of a company's constitutional documents.
 [2] - e) Explain how the company's constitution can be changed.
 [2]